 The results of the 1990 Census of Population led to the designation of the greater Fredericksburg area as an Urbanized Area by the Census Bureau.
 With this status came the federal requirements for a 3-C (continuing, comprehensive, and cooperative) transportation planning process and the establishment of the Fredericksburg Area Metropolitan Planning Organization (FAMPO).
 In order to receive federal funding for eligible projects the local governments of Spotsylvania, Stafford and the City of Fredericksburg must work together as the MPO to carry out transportation planning activities.
-The MPO is part of the George Washington Region (GW Region), which includes including Spotsylvania, Stafford, King George, and Caroline counties-County and the City of Fredericksburg.
+The MPO is part of the George Washington Region (GW Region), including Spotsylvania, Stafford, King George, and Caroline County and the City of Fredericksburg.
 The Commonwealth of Virginia and the Federal Government play significant roles in determining whether or not the region's transportation network is adequate to meet current or future conditions and funding of identified needs based on those conditions.

-There are a number of transportation plans for Spotsylvania County, the FAMPO region, and the StateCommonwealth of Virginia.
-The various plans are: VTrans2035 VTrans2040 Update: An Update to Virginia's Multimodal Long-Range Transportation Policy Plan, 2035 Virginia Surface Transportation Plan, Virginia Statewide Rail Plan, the FAMPO 2040 2045 Long Range Transportation Plan (LRTP), FAMPO Transportation Improvement Program (TIP), the Six-Year Improvement Program (SYIP) for Interstates and Primaries (SYIP), and the Secondary Six-Year Plan.
-Each of these plans is a subset of this transportation Transportation elementPlan.
-As each of these plans are revised, this the Spotsylvania County Thoroughfare Plan (located within the Transportation Element of the Comprehensive Plan) of the Spotsylvania County Comprehensive Plan will serve as the master planPlan from which projects are prioritized, selected and moved to the funding stage of development.
+There are a number of transportation plans for Spotsylvania County, the FAMPO region, and the Commonwealth of Virginia.
+The various plans are: VTrans2040: An Update to Virginia's Multimodal Long-Range Transportation Policy Plan, 2035 Virginia Surface Transportation Plan, Virginia Statewide Rail Plan, the FAMPO 2045 Long Range Transportation Plan (LRTP), FAMPO Transportation Improvement Program (TIP), the Six-Year Improvement Program (SYIP) for Interstates and Primaries (SYIP), and the Secondary Six-Year Plan.
+Each of these plans is a subset of this Transportation Plan.
+As each of these plans are revised, the Spotsylvania County Thoroughfare Plan (located within the Transportation Element of the Comprehensive Plan) will serve as the Plan from which projects are prioritized, selected and moved to the funding stage of development.

-The VTrans2035 VTrans2040 plan and Six-Year plans are available for reviewat http://www.virginiadot.org/projects/default.asp HERE.
-While thenot all of the transportation projects identified within intersection improvement, bridge replacement, and study projects in the Six-Year Improvement Program are not-individually noted in this Comprehensive Plan, the Plan is consistent with those projects on the FY2014 SYIP, available HERE.
-The FAMPO plans referenced above are available for reviewat http://www.fampo.gwregion.org/# HERE.
+The VTrans2040 plan and Six-Year plans are available for review HERE.
+While not all of the transportation projects identified within the Six-Year Improvement Program are individually noted in this Comprehensive Plan, the Plan is consistent with those projects on the SYIP, available HERE.
+The FAMPO plans referenced above are available for review HERE.

-Specific corridor roadway transportation improvement plans and studies are identified below.
+Specific transportation improvement plans and studies are identified below.
 These plans have been incorporated by reference as an integral part of the Transportation Plan.